SkylineCommunications/dataminer-docs/user-guide/Cloud_Platform/Catalog/Register_Catalog_Item.md

 # Registering a Catalog item

-## What is a Catalog item?
+## About Catalog items

-A Catalog item is a small package that contains one or more artifacts that can be deployed on a DataMiner system.
-For example an item could be a single connector or it could be an Application Package containing multiple dashboards, automation scripts and connectors.
+A Catalog item is a small package that contains one or more artifacts that can be deployed on a DataMiner System.
+[Different types of Catalog items](#supported-catalog-item-types) are supported.
+For example, an item could be a single connector, or it could be an application package containing multiple dashboards, Automation scripts, and connectors.

-You can find the different types of Catalog items we support [here](xref:Register_Catalog_Item#supported-catalog-item-types).

-## Public and private Catalog items
+### Public and private Catalog items

 Public Catalog items are items that are available for anyone within the community to use.

 Private Catalog items are items that are only available within your own organization.
 This gives users the possibility to develop app packages, Automation scripts or any type of Catalog item and redeploy them within their organization on various systems.

-## Versioning of Catalog items
+### Versioning of Catalog items

-Catalog items can hold multiple versions.
+Catalog items can have multiple versions.
 To make sure that the versioning of items is easy to understand for everyone, [Semver](https://semver.org/) versioning is enforced.
 Users can assign extra labels to versions if they want to indicate that a certain version is not an official release (e.g. 1.2.3-alpha).

-> [!WARNING]
+> [!IMPORTANT]
 > If the item is of type Connector, you will need to adhere to the [existing connector versioning](xref:ProtocolVersionSemantics).

-## Supported Catalog item types
+### Supported Catalog item types

-At the moment we support the following types:
+At present, the following types of Catalog items are supported:

-1. Automation Script
+- Automation Script
-1. Application Package
+- Application Package
-1. Connector
+- Connector
-1. Visio
+- Visio

-## How to register a private Catalog item
+## Registering a private Catalog item

-### Register using the Catalog UI
+### Using the Catalog UI

 If you use the UI, you can only register a Catalog item.
 There is no UI yet to register a new version.
 This can only be done by using the [API](xref:Register_Catalog_Item#register-using-the-catalog-api).